Victoria Mboko: The Next Big Thing in Women’s Tennis?

 ·

 Editor’s Note: Victoria Mboko has made history as the youngest Canadian ever to win a WTA 1000 title.
 This article looks at her early life, junior success, and her stunning breakthrough at the 2025 Canadian Open in Montreal, where she defeated four Grand Slam champions — including Naomi Osaka in the final — to capture her maiden WTA title as a wildcard.
+Since then, she has added a second WTA trophy at the 2025 Hong Kong Open and broken into the world’s Top 20, closing the 2025 season at World No. 18.

 Victoria Mboko rising tennis star